French Revolution Collection

 There are substantial runs of laws and decrees, with much critical and biographical material.

-- Books, periodicals and newspapers are recorded in the general printed-book catalogue.
+- Books, periodicals and newspapers are recorded in Library Search.

 See also the following published guides:

 - Albert Goodwin, 'The French Revolutionary Collection in the John Rylands Library: a Brief Survey', Bulletin of the John Rylands Library, vol. 42 (1959-60), pp. 8-14 (a few of the collections described have been subsequently withdrawn, and therefore parts of Professor Goodwin's article should be treated with caution).